 - Downloading from internet P2P networks or file sharing sites (also very popular).

 - Buying counterfeit copies (look for internet ads that offer “huge discounts” and “OEM versions”).
 Call local wise guys, since it is usually big operation that involves production and distribution, so it needs an organization to run it.

 - Hard disk loading at computer shops

 Ok, now that I’ve covered what software piracy is and how it is done, rant can begin.

 Let’s concentrate on software that has the price.
 You can argue it is not stealing, but pirating works something like this:

 - there is a commercial product that legally can be obtained only in exchange for money

 - pirate obtains said product without giving money in exchange for product

 As we established before, this is called copyright infringement of software.
-Technically, it is not called theft, but it is illegal.
+Technically, it is theft, but it is illegal.